marcusgia2505/classEx_doc/docs/Programming.rst

 Diagnosis tool
 ==============

 Small errors can cause the programs not to run.
 Therefore, error detection is an important issue.
-First, have a look in the editor which provides a basic syntax checking.
+First, have a look at the editor, which provides basic syntax checking.
 Errors are marked by red crosses.
 If the program is running but not performing in the expected way, you may use the diagnosis tool to find the error.

-With severe errors the lecture mode can not be started.
-In order to find the error go through the code and look for errors.
-Check if the function names are correctly spelled.
+With severe errors, the lecture mode can not be started.
+In order to find the error, go through the code and look for errors.
+Check if the function names are correctly spelt.

-The diagnosis tool is very useful for trouble shooting and testing your game.
+The diagnosis tool is very useful for troubleshooting and testing your game.
 You can access the diagnosis tool by clicking on the stethoscope icon in the top bar of the lecture mode.

 .. image:: _static/Diagnosissteto.PNG
     :alt:  300p